esciencecenter-digital-skills/medical-image-processing/episodes/medical_imaging.md

 ## Solution

 In an absolute total sense, they could have artifacts.
 Both CT and MRI are reconstructed from original data, and the reconstruction will introduce artifacts.
-The radiologist thinks of artifacts as things like motion blurring from when the patient moves or wrap-around in MRIs when the field of view was set too small.
+The typical radiologist thinks of artifacts as things like motion blurring from when the patient moves or wrap-around in MRIs when the field of view was set too small.
 These are obvious to the human eye.
 However technically every reconstruction algorithm can potentially introduce tiny artifacts not visible to the human eye in the reconstruction.

 ::::::::::::::::::::::::::::::::::::::::::::::::